LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/RecommendationAPI/overview.md

 ### What is the Recommendation API

-The Recommendation API is a REST API that allows you and your bots, web sites, and apps to call Maven capabilities programmatically.
-You can use the API to ask Maven for the next best actions (route to skill, KB article, etc) for a concierge bot/app.
+The Recommendation API is a REST API that allows you and your bots, web sites, and apps to call Conversation Orchestrator capabilities programmatically.
+You can use the API to ask Conversation Orchestrator for the next best actions (route to skill, KB article, etc) for a concierge bot/app.

 <img class="fancyimage" width="750" src="img/maven/askmaven.png">